jesper29/jesper29/README.md

-# :wave: Hey, I'm Jesper!
+# :wave: Hey, I'm Joshua!

-I'm a software engineer focusing on the modern web & full-stack JavaScript.
+I'm a software engineer focusing on the modern web & full-stack JavaScript || RoR.
 I love open source - follow or :heart: [sponsor me or donate](https://github.com/jesper29)!\
 Lead Engineer on Upwork.com.
 Computer Science degree from DTU.

 Have a project?
 I'd love to work with you!
 Freelance or contract, remote & off-hours, < 30-40 hours/week.